When it comes to how to invest your money, the decisions you have to make sometime seem endless. And, well, they kind of are endless.

 There is, of course, a consequence to doing this.
 My paycheck goes down because I am now paying the taxes on that income that I was previously investing pre-tax.
 How much of a difference, I wondered, would it make in my paycheck?

 Turns out, it wasn’t that bad.
 My bi-weekly check went down by $270.
 It did require me to adjust some of my automatic transfers but because I am out of debt, I have the flexibility to make these adjustment.

 How Have You Balanced Paying Taxes Now vs. Later?

 I know it may seem nutty to worry about what my tax rate will be in twenty years.
-But given the many unanswerable questions that crop up when planning for retirement, I find it’s nice to know that, for at least a portion of my retirement savings, the amount in the account is exactly the amount I have to spend.
+But given the many unanswerable questions that crop up when planning for retirement, I find it’s nice to know that, for at least the portion of my retirement savings in my Roth 401(k), the amount in the account is exactly the amount I have to spend.

 What’s your approach when it comes to traditional vs. Roth 401k accounts?